AD 17 Lydia earthquake: Aftermath

 The Roman Emperor, Tiberius, agreed to waive all taxes due from Sardis and the other cities for a period of five years after the earthquake.
 He further sent Sardis ten million sesterces and appointed Marcus Ateius, an ex-Praetor, to assess their needs.
 In recognition of the aid received and the tributes that were waived, twelve of the cities raised a colossal statue in Tiberius' honour in Julius Caesar's Forum in Rome, with each of the cities represented by a recognisable figure.
 Two additional figures were added later, representing Kibyra and Ephesus as they had also received aid from Tiberius.
 A copy of this statue, with the figures transferred to a frieze around the base, was erected in Puteoli where it can still be seen.

 A statue was raised in Tiberius' honour at Sardis in AD 43, with an inscription calling him the "founder of the city".
 Another incomplete inscription, found at Sardis, is thought to have been a copy of a formal document from the cities to the emperor expressing their gratitude.
 The surviving part includes signatories from representatives of eight of the cities.

-Commemorative coins were struck in AD 22–23 in Rome, showing Tiberius with the inscription "CIVITATIBVS ASIAE RESTITVTIS" (RPC I.2.48) or "cities of Asia restored".
+Commemorative coins were struck in AD 22–23 in Rome, showing Tiberius with the inscription "CIVITATIBVS ASIAE RESTITVTIS" (RPC I.2.48) or "to the cities of Asia restored".
 Provincial coins were also struck, including one from the city of Magnesia, bearing the inscription "ΤΙΒΕΡΙΟΝ ΣΕΒΑΣΤΟΝ ΚΤΙΣΤΗΝ" or "Tiberius Augustus Founder".

-Some of the cities changed their names in honour of the emperor.
+Some of the restored cities changed their names in honour of the emperor.
 Hieracome became Hierocaesarea, Kibyra added Caesarea after its name, Philadelphia was renamed Neocaesarea, and Sardis added "Caesarea" briefly to its name.